pleb-devs/.github/profile/README.md

 - Open an issue or PR on any repo
 - Join the Discord and introduce yourself
-- Donate sats to help keep it all going ⚡ austin@bitcoinpleb.dev
+- Donate sats to help keep it all going ⚡ plebdevs@vlt.ge